-Cash price RM 100,000.00

-GST @ 4% RM 4,000.00 (lessor's input tax)
+GST @ 6% RM6,000 (lessor's input tax)

-Total RM 104,000.00
+Total RM 106,000.00

-Therefore, the lessor is entitle d to an input tax credit of RM
+Therefore, the lessor is entitled to an input tax credit of RM6,000

-4,000.00.

 Lessor's tax invoice:

-Cash price RM 10 00,000.00

-GST@ 4% RM 4,000.00
+GST@ 6% RM6,000.00

-Interest Charges@ 3% RM 3,000.00
+Interest Charges@ 3% RM3,000

-Total RM 10 07,000.00
+Total RM109,000

-- Q2: As a lessee, I use the leased asset for the furtherance of my business.
-How much input tax credit can I claim? - A2: If the asset can be attributed wholly to the making of taxable supply then you can claim the input tax credit in full.
+Q7: As a lessee, I use the leased asset for the furtherance of my business.
+How much input tax credit can I claim?

+A7: If the asset can be attributed wholly to the making of taxable supply then you can claim the input tax credit in full.
 If you make both exempt supply and taxable supply, then you only claim the input tax credit that is attributable to taxable supplies.

 ABC Sdn.
 Bhd. is a GST registrant who makes wholly taxable supplies (commercial/industrial buildings).
-For the relevant taxable period, taxable supplies amounts to RM 1,500,000.00.
-Under a financial lease agreement, ABC Sdn Bhd incurs GST amounting to RM 25,000.00 on the leased asset (crane).
+For the relevant taxable period, taxable supplies amounts to RM1,500,000.
+Under a financial lease agreement, ABC Sdn Bhd incurs GST amounting to RM25,000 on the leased asset (crane).
 The crane is used wholly for building a commercial/industrial complex.
-Therefore, ABC Sdn Bhd is entitled to an input tax credit of RM 25, 000.00.
+Therefore, ABC Sdn Bhd is entitled to an input tax credit of RM25,000.

 XYZ Sdn.
 Bhd. is a GST registrant who makes both taxable (commercial/industrial buildings) and exempt supplies (residential houses).
-For the relevant taxable period, the exempt supplies amounts to RM 2 million and taxable supplies amounts to RM 3.5 million.
-Under a financial lease agreement, XYZ Sdn Bhd incurs GST amounting to RM 25,000.00 on the leased asset (crane).
+For the relevant taxable period, the exempt supplies amounts to RM2 million and taxable supplies amounts to RM3.5 million.
+Under a financial lease agreement, XYZ Sdn Bhd incurs GST amounting to RM25,000 on the leased asset (crane).
 The crane is used for building both commercial/industrial complex and residential houses.
-Therefore, XYZ Sdn Bhd is entitled to an input tax credit of RM15, 909.09
+Therefore, XYZ Sdn Bhd is entitled to an input tax credit of RM15,909.09

-Turnover method to claim ITC:
+Turnover method to claim input tax credit of:

-$25,000.00 \times \left\{ \underbrace{3.5 \text{mil}}{(3.5 \text{mil} + 2.0 \text{mil})} \right\} = \mathbf{RM} \quad \mathbf{15,909.09}$
+RM25,000 X

+$$\left\{ \frac{\text{RM3.5 mil}}{(\text{RM3.5mil} + \text{RM2.0mil})} \right\}$$

+= RM15,909.09

-4.4 Tax Invoice.
+Tax Invoice.

-- Q1: In a financial lease, do I need to issue a tax invoice for each lease payment since GST is charged on the first lease payment? - A1: Since the full GST liability is charged on the first transaction, you issue your tax invoice only once on the first payment for the lease contract.
+Q8: In a financial lease, do I need to issue a tax invoice for each lease payment since GST is charged on the first lease payment?

+A8: Since the full GST liability is charged on the first transaction, you issue your tax invoice only once on the first payment for the lease contract.
 For subsequent payments, no tax invoice is required to be issued.

-(Using the same facts as in Example 1)
+Using the same facts as in Example 6